major-segfault/khalilstemmler-website-2019/src/pages/blogs/graphql/how-apollo-rest-data-source-caches-api-calls.md

 Request deduplication prevents double-invoking HTTP calls in rapid succession.

-That's a common enough problem if your resolvers rely on the same API call to resolve some information from an external service.
+That's a common enough problem if your some types in your resolvers rely on the same underlying API call in order to resolve fields.

-Deduplicating requests puts less stress on your service endpoints.
+This chatty, rapid-fire behaviour is the type of thing that [Facebook's DataLoader](https://www.apollographql.com/docs/apollo-server/data/data-sources/#what-about-dataloader) does _really well_ with loading data from an ORM or an in-memory datastore, but isn't as effective when dealing with RESTful API calls that go out onto the network and stress your service endpoints.

+Deduplicating <u>the API requests themselves</u> fixes that.

 ### How Request Deduplication works in REST Data Source